rvt9bx/DS2003midterm/README.md

 This aim of this project was to create compelling visualizations from the MoMA's artworks dataset, specifically illustrating the distribution artworks per artist nationality, in total and over time.

 # Data Used
 MuseumofModernArt/Collection.
 2015.
-MoMA, GitHub, [https://github.com/MuseumofModernArt/collection](url) \n
+MoMA, GitHub, [https://github.com/MuseumofModernArt/collection](url)

 “Country Code, ISO and Nationality” [https://gist.github.com/zspine/2365808](url)

 # Other Sources